jrbreeden/Paint-Your-Dreams/README.md

 How To Use:
    * Log in
    * Enter your information
-   * Click view paintings
-   * View the paintings
-   * Go back to the home screen
+   * Add painters
-   * Leave reviews for the painter
+   * Create reviews for painters
+   * Edit painters
+   * Delete painters

 MVP Requirements:
 * A user will be able to log in
 * The user will be able to enter their name, a bio, and their email address
-* The user will be able to view some paintings
+* The user will be able to add their favorite painters
-* The user will be able to leave reviews for the painter of the paintings
+* The user will be able to leave reviews for the painters

 Stretch goals / ICE BOX:
    * Font Design
    * Sound
+   * Paintings
+   * Be able to edit and delete reviews